Sumo, Japan’s Thrilling National Sport

-Over the ring is a roof of Shinto architecture (Yakata), which first served as a protection from the weather and was supported by four pillars.
-After the bouts moved inside, the roof stayed, but the pillars were replaced by steel cables to hold it up.
+Over the ring is a roof rooted in Shinto architecture called a Yakata, which first served as a protection from the weather and was supported by four pillars.
+After sumo bouts moved inside, the roof stayed, but the pillars were replaced by steel cables to hold it up from the ceiling.

-To judge the matches, there is a man carrying a war fan, and dressed in the ancient way, in kimono.
+To judge the matches is a man carrying a war fan and dressed in the ancient way.
 Around the ring are other judges called “Shimpan.”
 If they doubt the ring judge’s decision, they call for a mono ii (ring-center discussion), where they all discuss the match and make their final selection of the winner.

 The sumo ring is purified with sand and has to be set up in a particular, ritualistic way for each match.
-The square ring edge is made of 28 straw bundles, sunk in the sand.
+The square ring edge is made of 28 straw bundles sunk in the sand.
 The center ring is made of 20 other bundles and is 4.55 meters in diameter.
 There are two white lines in the center of the ring that are 1.2 meters apart and about 90 centimeters long.

 Only their feet are allowed to touch the ground.
 The first wrestler to touch the ground, or be pushed out of the ring, loses.

 The belt or sash is usually made of silk for the higher-ranked wrestlers.
-While lower ranks wear dark blue cotton, the higher ranks can use any color.
+While lower ranks wear dark blue cotton, higher ranks can use any color.
 Some belts cost thousands of dollars!
 A string apron hangs from the belt and it always has an odd number of strings made of silk, twisted and starched.

 The wrestlers we are most interested in are those in the Makuuchi division which has only 38 wrestlers.
 This division is further broken down into the Maegashira (senior wrestler), Komusubi (champion third-class), Sekiwake, (champion second-class), Ozeki (champion) and Yokozuna (grand champion).

 All ranks are based on ability and numbers of wins per tournament.
-Only the Yokozuna cannot be demoted, but they must maintain a high level of wins, or retire.
+Only the Yokozuna cannot be demoted, but they must maintain a high level of wins or retire.
 There are about 600 wrestlers in all the Sumo grades.